MikeDodaroZen/zenkey-java-sdk/README.md

 }"

   ```
   Since the above is a *.yaml* file, notice the use of double quotes around the keys and values.
 Also, notice the escaped double quotes around the inner JSON Object keys and values.
 The *.properties* file has slightly different formatting.
+The properties will be used as input parameters for the two API calls explained in the next section.

 ## Method: **getAuthorization**